drop-sjtu/FrontEndService/doc/README.md

 This repo's coding style is based on `Google Java Style Guide`.
 Check [this link](https://google.github.io/styleguide/javaguide.html) for the original version, and our archived version [here](Google%20Java%20Style%20Guide.md).
 In case of any inconsistency, please refer to the latter one instead of the original one.

 ## Tech stack
-Language: Javascript
+- Language: Javascript
-Framework: React/Vue
+- Framework: React/Vue
-CI/CD: Travis CI
+- CI/CD: jenkins